Respecting animals during our travels

-In my last blog I wrote about regrets I had regarding activities involving animals during the roadtrip my son and I took through Thailand.
+In my ultimate road trip guide through Thailand post I wrote about regrets I had regarding activities involving animals during the road trip my son and I took through Thailand.
 And I really want to write about respecting not only the people that live in the countries that we’re visiting, but also the animals that live there.

 We went to Thailand 6 years ago and I read a lot about Thai culture and people and looked forward to everything we were going to experience.
 We were so excited that we were going to ride an elephant.
 If only I would’ve read about that before the trip.
 Animal exploitation unfortunately is a big thing in loads of countries.
 We all know about shooting wildlife as a prize during a safari in Africa or about bull fighting in Spain.
 Lots of us feel sorry for the animals and would never participate in activities like that.
 But there are so many other cruel things we do to animals that we don’t even know about.

 Some of us (like me back then) have no idea, but when you really think about it, it doesn’t make much sense that animals freely participate in letting us ride them or doing tricks for us, does it?
+I saw lots of sad elephants near floating market Damnoen Sadouak in Bangkok.
 Sometimes we need to be made aware of things before we understand what’s going on behind the scenes of these acts.
 And luckily the amount of organizations fighting against animal cruelty grows by the day.
 Because of that growth the awareness also grows significantly.

 I’d like to participate and tell you about the things we did in Thailand that I would never in my life do again.